PeterC66/m4ops/NotesStandardsPractices.md

 - For a comparison of Methods vs Watchers vs Computed Properties see page 90 of Vue Handbook.pdf

-- Can do [dependency injection](https://vuejs.org/v2/guide/components-edge-cases.html#Dependency-Injection) (provide and inject), [see also](https://codeburst.io/dependency-injection-with-vue-js-f6b44a0dae6d), and [vue-inject](https://www.npmjs.com/package/vue-inject) - but beware
+- Can do [dependency injection](https://vuejs.org/v2/guide/components-edge-cases.html#Dependency-Injection) (provide and inject - sort of 'long-range props'), [see also](https://codeburst.io/dependency-injection-with-vue-js-f6b44a0dae6d), and [vue-inject](https://www.npmjs.com/package/vue-inject) - but beware

 ### Vue CLI 3